-You may be wondering why there is such a fantastic selection of wines in the area, or why so many restaurants offer so many different varieties.
-The answer is simply because Northern Michigan is home to some of the most productive and tastiest wineries and vineyards in the world.
-Tap 30 Pourhouse is another spot in Petoskey that offers a wide range of different brews and wines from Northern Michigan, along with amazing food like their Grilled Kimchi Salad, and Curried Lobster and Shrimp Rolls.
+You may be wondering why there is such a fantastic selection of wines in the area or why so many restaurants offer so many different varieties.
+The answer is simply because Northern Michigan is home to some of the most productive and tastiest wineries and vineyards globally.
+Tap 30 Pourhouse is another spot in Petoskey that offers a wide range of different brews and wines from Northern Michigan, along with amazing food like their Grilled Kimchi Salad and Curried Lobster and Shrimp Rolls.

 I absolutely love Thai food, and Thai Orchid is one of my favorite Thai restaurants.
 We make a stop here whenever we are in town.
 I highly recommend their drunken noodles and Lard Na with extra vegetables.

 Located on Lake Charlevoix, this waterfront dining experience is one of the best in Northern Michigan.
 The food is delightful, and the atmosphere encapsulates all that is excellent about summers in Northern Michigan.

 Technically in Harbor Springs, but located close enough to Petoskey that I included it in this guide, Vernales has beautiful al fresco dining, a fun indoor sports bar, and more upscale dining rooms as well.
 Enjoy a beautiful meal with European wines and desserts while sitting outside on their garden patio or while watching the big game.